izouxv/museum-projekt/README.md

 ## Credits
- * öadsljf
- * This Repo based on Bonfire made by Rafael Barbosa.
+ * This Repo is based on Bonfire made by Rafael Barbosa.
- * Bonfire itself is based on the flame.
+ * Bonfire itself is based on the flame engine.
- * blub
+ * This work is a semester project for OTH Amberg-Weiden (MODULE: Application Design)

 ## Support Rafael